Growing Squash In Containers:

 - It is compulsory to feed the plant with a balanced fertilizer when the first blossom appears.

-- Instead of using chemical fertilizers, you can feed your squash plants with rotted manure, vegetables compost or fruits compost.
+- Instead of using chemical fertilizers, you can feed your squash plants with rotted manure, vegetable compost, or fruit compost.

 Ripening of Squashes